rtyler/brokenco.de/_posts/2019-06-23-aids-lifecycle-2019.md

 a lot of natural insulation, so the chilly morning air blowing into my bike clothing made for an uncomfortable departure from Santa Cruz.
 The city was mostly flat with one short but incredibly steep hill.
-While some cyclists walked up it, I dropped gears and powered up it.
-My endurance leaves something to be desired, but I can climb with the best of them.
+While some cyclists walked up it, I dropped gears and powered my way to the top.

+It's a ride, not a race, but that doesn't mean you want to sit behind slow-pokes all day.

 The chilly clouds accompanied us to [rest stop one](https://twitter.com/agentdero/status/1135576061599670273) on the border between urban and rural.
-More food, bathroom, refill the bottles, apply chamois (butt) butter, stretch, and off I was again.
+More of the same system: food, bathroom, refill the bottles, apply chamois (butt) butter, stretch, and then I was off again.

-Entering farmland the roads were **abysmal**.
+Entering farmland the roads became **abysmal**.
 Gravel, potholes, uneven patches.
-The types of roads you would worry were wearing out the suspension on your car were rattling all of our spines.
+The types of roads you would worry were wearing out the suspension on your car, except instead of a machine, the roads were rattling all of our spines.
 A few miles outside of rest stop one I could hear sirens in the distance.
 Eventually an oncoming fire truck would pass by me and continue down the column of cyclists to whatever mishap had occurred further back.
 I would hear later that a friend of a friend needed to go to the hospital and required surgery on their leg, there's no telling whether that fire truck was linked to the same incident.
+But the sight nailed home the potential dangers of our journey.

-Rattling along, I pass the "fried artichoke stop."
+Bouncing along, I passed the "fried artichoke stop."
 An unofficial stop where hundreds of cyclists stop by and probably make this restaurant's entire year.
-I passed right by.
-I'm not a fan of artichoke, but I'm even less of a fan of lines.
-Onward to lunch.
+I zipped right by.
+Not a fan of artichoke, but even less of a fan of lines.
+Onward to lunch!

-A gentle downward sloping descent with a left turn at the end which was _covered_ with sand and gravel caught a cyclists just ahead of me.
+A gentle downward sloping descent with a left turn at the end which was _covered_ with sand and gravel caught up a cyclist just ahead of me.
 The bike slid out from under her and she lied there on her back with a couple other cyclists around her.
-I slow while "moto", a motorcycle-powered volunteer who helps mark the route, starts to wave people to slow down.
-She is communicative and seems more annoyed than anything else; what's a little road rash?
-I continue on to lunch, reminding myself that gravel doesn't give much traction to my narrow road tires.
+I slowed while "moto", a motorcycle-powered volunteer who helps mark the route, started to wave people to slow down.
+She was communicative and seemed more annoyed than anything else; what's a little road rash?
+I continued on to lunch, reminding myself that gravel doesn't give much traction to my narrow road tires.

-I don't recognize anybody from my team at lunch, so I find a nice shady spot to eat and stretch.
-My butt still hurts.
-There's a television camera crew, and somebody is giving an interview about ALC.
-The sun is out, and shirts are coming off.
-The park seems like it's right in the middle of town, which makes me wonder what these people think about the gays coming to their town.
+I didn't recognize anybody from my team at lunch, so I found a nice shady spot to eat and stretch.
+My butt still hurt.
+There was a television camera crew, and somebody was giving an interview about ALC.
+The sun was out and shirts were coming off.
+The park seemed like it was right in the middle of town, which made me wonder what these people think about the gays coming to their town.

-At my friend Harley's urging, I stop by the medical tent to ask somebody to take a look at my aching hindquarters.
-I know that they're pressure ulcers, but I'm hoping for some relief.
-Nurse Sarah directs me to a tent like those we slept in, and has me bend forward on a chair so she can inspect my bottom.
-My feelings of vulnerability are eclipsed by my desire to get this problem fixed so I can finish the ride.
+At my friend Harley's urging, I stopped by the medical tent to ask somebody to take a look at my aching hindquarters.
+I knew that they were pressure ulcers, but I was hoping for some relief.
+Nurse Sarah directed me to a tent like those we slept in, and asked me to bend forward on a chair so she can inspect my bottom.

+My feelings of vulnerability were eclipsed by my desire to get fix the problem so I could finish the ride.

-She's concerned that one of the pressure ulcers looks close to opening this early in the ride.
-The applies some patches, mentions "night cream" for later at camp, gives me some advice, and sends me on my way.
+She was concerned that one of the pressure ulcers looked so close to opening this early in the ride.
+She applied some patches, mentions "night cream" for later at camp, wave me some advice, and sent me on my way.

-I decide that medical would have to take my bike away to stop me from continuing the ride.
+I decided that medical would have to take my bike away to stop me from continuing the ride.
 In the meantime, I would just have to be more attentive than usual to my rear-end to ensure nothing got worse.